-

 - “Confidi” are intermediaries that exclusively carry out collective credit guarantee activities and related or instrumental services;

-- “Operatori del microcredito” (microcredit operators) exclusively grant loans to natural persons or companies.
+- “Operatori del microcredito” (microcredit operators) exclusively grant loans to natural per-sons or companies.

 - special purpose vehicles for securitization transactions in compliance with limits set forth by Article 1 (1-ter) of Law dated 30 April 1999 N. 130;

-- insurance companies within the limits by the Italian insurance supervisory Authority (“IVASS”) Regulation No 24 dated 6 June 2016 pursuant to Article 38(1-bis) of Legislative Decree dated 7 September 2005, N. 209 on Private Insurance Code.
+- insurance companies under the limits by the Italian insurance supervisory Authority (“IVASS”) Regulation No 24 dated 6 June 2016 pursuant to Article 38(1-bis) of Legislative Decree dated 7 September 2005, N. 209 on Private Insurance Code.

 -